rangsimanketkaew/rangsimanketkaew.github.io/index.md

           align="left"
         />

-        I am a Ph.D. student in computational chemistry and machine leaerning at
+        I am a Ph.D. student in computational chemistry and machine learning at
         <a href="https://www.luber-group.com/">Department of Chemistry, University of Zurich, Switzerland</a>.
-        My current research relies on atomistic simulation with <i>ab initio</i> molecular dynamics (based on density functional theory) and enhanced sampling techniques of condensed phased systems (soft matter and solid/liquid interface).
+        My current research relies on atomistic simulation with <i>ab initio</i> molecular dynamics (based on quantum chemistry) and enhanced sampling techniques to calculate free energies of condensed phased systems.
-        I am now interested in applying machine learning and graph theory to develop highly efficient collective variables for finding configurational space of chemical reactions and calculating free energies.
-        I am also working on quantum chemistry and electronic structure with an emphasis on (diabatic) intramolecular electron transfer in transition metal complexes for catalyst design.
-My interest also extends to the development and improvement of open-source software.
+        I am now interested in applying machine learning and graph theory to design new molecules and investigate chemical reactions.
+My interest also extends to the development and improvement of open-source software using cloud-based and full stack technology.
-        I am currently a member of <a href="https://www.lightchec.uzh.ch/">LightChEC</a> and <a href="https://www.nccr-catalysis.ch/">NCCR Catalysis</a> advised by Prof. Sandra Luber.
+        I am currently a member of <a href="https://www.lightchec.uzh.ch/">LightChEC</a> and
+        <a href="https://www.nccr-catalysis.ch/">NCCR Catalysis</a> advised by Prof. Sandra Luber.
       </p>

       <p class="indent">
-        Before Zurich, I was a consultant at the <a href="https://newequilibriumbio.com/">New Equilibrium Biosciences</a> (from 2019 to 2020) working on cloud computing and computational chemistry.
+        Before Zurich, I was a scientist at the <a href="https://newequilibriumbio.com/">New Equilibrium Biosciences</a> (from 2019 to 2020) working on computational chemistry and machine learning for drug discovery.
         I helped the team design and set up AWS infrastructures for performing high-performance molecular dynamics simulations and training neural network models for developing specific-purpose molecular force fields for studying intrinsically disordered proteins (IDP) structures.
-        In 2016, I won the royal winner award of
-        <a href="https://www.facebook.com/TCC.ChallengeUBE/">Thailand Computational Chemistry Challenge (TCCC)</a>.
-For the competition, I used the dissipative particle dynamics technique to
-        investigate the mechanical properties of crosslinking-polyisoprene (natural rubber) reinforced by single-walled carbon nanotubes.
       </p>

       <p class="indent">